-Bruce is the Production Manager for metal fabrication, machining, paint and powder coating company based in Maryborough, Queensland.
+Bruce is the Production Manager for Global Manufacturing Group (GMG), a metal fabrication, machining, paint and powder coating company based in Maryborough, Queensland.

-Bruce was approached by Ticket to Work’s Fraser Coast Network to take on Gavin, a year 11 student with Asperger’s in a school-based apprenticeship.
+GMG was approached by Ticket to Work’s Fraser Coast Network to take on Gavin Shields, a year 11 student with Asperger’s in a school-based apprenticeship.

 Bruce recommends all businesses to provide opportunities to students with disability for a school-based apprenticeships and traineeships.
 Bruce said, “I would recommend this is a heartbeat, I can’t take them all!”

 During his apprenticeship, Gavin has experienced and learned a lot about the business, everything from laser work, to machine shop fabrication, to packing.
 Last year Gavin completed his apprenticeship and got his qualification.